 - Purchase protection coverage against theft or damage for 90 days following the date of purchase

-- Extended warranty for up to one extra year
+- Extended warranty coverage for up to one extra year

 BMO World Elite Mastercard Perks